spelunky-fyi/Spel2-Soundbank-Tool/README.md

 # Spelunky 2 Soundbank Tool

-This is a tool that allows to extract all Spelunky 2 sound files & music, then repack them into the soundbank after modification.
+This is a tool that allows to extract all Spelunky 2 sound files & music, then repack them into the Soundbank after modification.

-It's mostly a combination of 3 different tools to make both extract and repack possible without having to do everything manually.
+It's mostly a combination of 3 different tools to make both extract and repack possible without having to do many things manually.

 # How to use